 We collect personal information of participants and volunteers directly from them or indirectly via an external registration platform set up by ROAG (Race Organisers Admin Group) which is an event administration system.
 We may collect, store and use the following personal data for the purposes of our activities (refer to section 3 below):

 - information relating to any event registration, as participant or volunteer, or any other transactions that you enter into through our website (including your name, address, telephone number, email address, gender, date of birth, nationality, preferences, medical details, photos and videos);

-- information on an emergency contact to ensure the runner’s safety or to obtain any information that may be useful when providing medical care during the competition;
+- information on an emergency contact to ensure the participant’s safety or to obtain any information that may be useful when providing medical care during the event;

 - information that you provide to us for the purpose of subscribing to our email notifications and/or newsletters (including your name and email address);

 - information contained in or relating to any communications that you send to us or send through our website

 - information about your computer and about your visits to and use of this website (including your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths);

 - information that you provide to us when registering with our website (including your email address);

 - any other personal data necessary to fulfil your special requests; and